AliRZ-02/AliRZ-02/README.md

 - A copy of my Resume is available [here](https://github.com/AliRZ-02/AliRZ-02/blob/main/Zaidi%2CAliRaza-Resume.pdf)!
 - I can be reached on [Linkedin](https://www.linkedin.com/in/ali-raza-zaidi/)!

+### Personal
+- Thanks for getting all the way here!
+Here are just some of hobbies!
+- Hockey, Basketball, Volleyball, Zelda BOTW, and many more! 😄

 <!--
 **AliRZ-02/AliRZ-02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.